 Retaliation can also occur as a result of bullying.
 Bullied teens may fantasize about violently seeking revenge for the pain they have been through.
 There are some instances where bullying has led to violent actions such as violent aggression or even homicide.

 What to do if Your Teen is a Victim of Bullying

 Teens who have been bullied are wounded.
 Sometimes teens who are the victims of bullying suffer physical wounds.
 They may seek revenge, or act out in aggression.
 Other teens who have experienced verbal, emotional or sexual bullying may be hurt very deeply.
 They may be suffering from depression, involved in self-harm, or contemplating suicide.
 Seek immediate help in the event of any threat of suicide.
 The National Suicide Prevention Hotline is available 24 hours a day, 7 days a week: 1-800-273-8255.

 Residential therapeutic treatment is an option for teens who have been victims of bullying.
 Shepherd’s Hill Academy is a therapeutic boarding school, offering a safe and controlled environment for your teen to heal and thrive.
 Our fully-accredited academy allows your teen to not only maintain their academic standings, but in many cases teens excel beyond where they were previously.
 Our 5:1 student to staff ratio ensures that your teen is not only safe, but receives individualized treatment to meet their individual goals.

-Our wilderness component creates a safe place for bullied teens.
+Our nature-based program creates a safe place for bullied teens.
 With no exposure to the internet, text messaging, or popular culture, teens that were bullied (particularly by cyber media) are able to see themselves as worthy again.

 Our 100% separate campuses for boys and girls ensures that your teen is not distracted by the opposite sex.
 Your teen does not have to worry about what the other gender thinks of them.
 They are free to discover who they really are and heal more thoroughly.